tonesfrantz/tic-tac-toe-knee/README.md

 -   compare 3 in a row to compare for a win.

         - managed to compare 3 in a row, but a few bugs.
 Will have to rethink the logic.
-        - got commit "three in a row"
+        - git commit "three in a row"
+        - git commit "three in a rowUpdate"

 -   End game once winner is reached
 -   Reset game.